 - Dr Jane Secker (City, University of London)

 - Ms Kate Vasili (Middlesex University)

-- Mr Ralph Weedon (University of Strathclyde)
+- Mr Ralph Weedon (corresponding member)

 Individual CNAC members are also members of a large number of copyright-related organisations.